OPMDG/opm-doc/probes/check_pgactivity.rst

     7z x -so

- If needed, you can provide your own command that writes the uncompressed file to standard output by using the \ ``--unarchiver``\  argument.
+ If needed, provide your own command that writes the uncompressed file to standard output with the \ ``--unarchiver``\  argument.

  Optional argument \ ``--ignore-wal-size``\  skips the WAL size check.
 This is useful if your archived WALs are compressed and check_pgactivity is unable to guess the original size.
 Here are the commands check_pgactivity uses to guess the original size of .gz, .xz or .zip files:

  .. code-block:: perl